 GEO/mm-6.1 Retain a Qualified Professional Paleontologist (Project Paleontologist): Prior to the start of construction and/or ground-disturbing activities, the Los Angeles County Museum of Natural History Foundation, at the direction of the County, shall retain a Qualified Professional Paleontologist (Project Paleontologist) who meets or exceeds the professional standards defined by the SVP (2010), and who has specific experience overseeing mitigation projects in Pleistocene deposits of the Los Angeles Basin.
-The SVP (2010:10) defines a qualified professional paleontologist as: "a practicing scientist who is recognized in the paleontology in a stratigraphic context."
-The Project Paleontologist shall have a graduate degree in paleontology or geology, and/or a publication record in peer reviewed journals; have demonstrated competence in field techniques, preparation, identification, curation, and reporting; have at least 2 full years of professional experience as assistant to a qualified professional paleontologist with administration and project management experience (supported by a list of projects and referral contacts); have expertise in local geology, stratigraphy, and hoistratigraphy; and have experience collecting vertebrate fossils in the field (SVP 2010).
+The SVP (2010:10) defines a qualified professional paleontologist as: "a practicing scientist who is recognized in the paleontological community as a professional and can demonstrate familiarity and proficiency with paleontology in a stratigraphic context."
+The Project Paleontologist shall have a graduate degree in paleontology or geology, and/or a publication record in peer reviewed journals; have demonstrated competence in field techniques, preparation, identification, curation, and reporting; have at least 2 full years of professional experience as assistant to a qualified professional paleontologist with administration and project management experience (supported by a list of projects and referral contacts); have proficiency in recognizing fossils in the field and in determining their significance; have expertise in local geology, stratigraphy, and biostratigraphy; and have experience collecting vertebrate fossils in the field (SVP 2010).
 The Project Paleontologist and Page Museum curators and collections managers shall meet weekly during scheduled ground-disturbing activities associated with the construction of the project to address any outstanding questions or concerns that arise during mitigation efforts to ensure effective communication and coordination.
 The Project Paleontologist shall oversee all regulatory compliance measures, shall oversee mitigation protocols related to paleontological resources, and shall be a point of contact for the Page Museum curators and County officials.
-A professional resume or curriculum vitae of the Project Paleontologist shall be submitted to the County for approval prior to the start of ground-disturbing activities.
-GEO/mm-6.2 Prepare a Paleontological Resources Management Plan: After finalization of the engineering, design, and grading plans for the project and prior to the start of preconstruction ground-disturbing activities, a Paleontological Resources Management Plan (PRMP) shall be prepared by the Project Paleontologist and submitted to the Page Museum curators, who shall review and approve the final PRMP on behalf of the County and Natural History Museum.
-The PRMP shall define the processes and procedures for paleontological monitoring and fossil excavation based on the nature of ground-disturbing activities required for project.
+A professional resume o GEO/mm-6.2 Prepare a Paleontological Resources Management Plan: After finalization of the engineering, design, and grading plans for the project and prior to the start of preconstruction ground-disturbing activities, a Paleontological Resources Management Plan (PRMP) shall be prepared by the Project Paleontologist and submitted to the Page Museum curators, who shareview and approve the final PRMP on behalf of the County and Natural History Museum The PRMP shall define the processes and procedures for paleontological monitoring and foss excavation based on the nature of ground-disturbing activities required for project.
 The PRMP shall: a.
 Incorporate the results of the Paleontological Resources Technical Report (SWCA 2023), the final geotechnical investigation, and the final engineering/grading plans for the project. b.
 Require all construction personnel to attend a Worker Environmental Awareness Program (WEAP) training to be presented by the Project Paleontologist, or their designee. c.
 Define the processes and procedures for coordinating and communicating with responsible parties and stakeholders (including but not limited to the contractors, consultants, County officials, and the Page Museum curators and collections managers), when construction activities would be halted due to discovery and subsequent salvage efforts during ground-disturbing activities, and when regularly scheduled meetings between the Project Paleontologist and the Page Museum curators and collections managers would be required.